Mulsi/apillon/README.md

 ## Setup

 Requirements:
-node v18 or higher
+- Node v18 or higher
-Input your own Apillon api keys to get the webapp to work
+- Input your own Apillon api keys in Nuxt environment variables to get the webapp to work

 Make sure to install the dependencies: